How to install Docker on your VPS/VDS?

 https://docs.docker.com/get-started/

-Extra post-installation tips from us
+Extra post-installation tips

 Non-root access to Docker